 Who can attend the immigrant visa interview?

 Only those listed on the appointment notice and who are intending to immigrate with you can attend the interview.
 If you are being sponsored by your US Citizen Spouse, they will not likely attend the interview with you.
+Attorneys are not permitted to accompany clients into the consulate.
+The following persons may accompany a visa applicant to their interview:

 Additional Outside Resources